 Isn’t Mr. Buffett Doing The Exact Opposite of What He Recommends?

-No he isn’t being hypocritical, but it is true that he doesn’t follow his own advice.
-He isn’t being hypocritical because he has never claimed investing in index funds is the smartest move for Warren Buffett, just for the rest of us.
+Although it is true that he doesn’t follow his own advice, he isn’t being hypocritical.
+He has never claimed investing in index funds is the smartest move for Warren Buffett, just for the rest of us.

 Invest like Warren Buffett, at least while he’s still around